JustinzGit/AI-Flix/README.md

 # AI-Flix
-AI-Flix at its core is a repository of movies and actors who have starred in those movies.
+AI-Flix is a repository of movies and actors who have starred in those movies.
 Users can browse this repository to obtain detailed information, leave movie reviews, and create movie playlists.

-A function of AI-Flix is to generate the shortest path of movies that connect two provided actors within the database.
+AI-Flix can also find the shortest path of movies that connect two provided actors within the database.
 To accomplish this, AI-Flix uses the Breadth-First Search (BFS) algorithm to traverse a tree of actors and movies until a path is found.
 Users can leverage these paths to create playlists based upon the alogirthm's output.

 Inspiration was drawn from "Bacon's Law" or the Six Degrees of Kevin Bacon, a game based on the concept that any two actors can be linked to Kevin Bacon through their film roles within six degrees of separation.
 [Bacon's Law](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon#:~:text=Six%20Degrees%20of%20Kevin%20Bacon%20or%20%22Bacon's%20Law%22%20is%20a,and%20prolific%20actor%20Kevin%20Bacon.)